A. Student Admission

 To support the development and ongoing implementation of the course equivalency classification system, TAGs were established to match course content to a common set of learning outcomes and/or third-party standards.
 The system is designed to not only promote uniform evaluation and application of transfer credit at receiving institutions, but also progressive student success and advancement to higher levels of educational attainment without sacrificing the educational rigor and quality.

 Discipline-specific TAGs are available to provide students the advising information needed to make appropriate course selection decisions in general education and pre-major/beginning major requirements at their institution prior to transferring.
-Completion of a discipline-specific TAG paves the wave for efficient pursuit of a corresponding baccalaureate degree.
+Completion of a discipline-specific TAG paves the way for efficient pursuit of a corresponding baccalaureate degree.

 The TAG program became effective Fall 2005 (See Appendix K, GUIDING PRINCIPLES FOR THE DEVELOPMENT OF THE TRANSFER ASSURANCE GUIDES [TAGS]).
 Additional TAGs and courses within existing TAGs will be developed in the future.